ArcaneMage/javalaboratories-java-extensions/README.md

        Message message = signer.encrypt(publicKey,TEXT);

        // Note that verification does not require a public key, this is "transmitted" in the ciphertext
-       // and decoded at the recipient's end and used to verify the message.
+       // and decoded at the recipient's end and then used to verify the message.
        RsaMessageVerifier verifier = CryptographyFactory.getMessageVerifier();
        String s = verifier.decryptAsString(privateKey,message.getSignedAsBase64());